 Referring to ISTQB, “ test case is a set of input values, execution preconditions, expected results, and execution postconditions, developed for a particular objective or test condition, such as to exercise a particular program path or to verify compliance with a specific requirement.”

-One of the techniques that can be used in test design is specification-based or black box.
-Specification-based or also known as black box is a test design technique that focuses on the requirement and specification without knowledge on how the internal code works.
+One of the techniques that can be used in test design is a specification-based or black box.
+Specification-based or also known as a black box is a test design technique that focuses on the requirement and specification without knowledge on how the internal code works.

 There are 5 techniques in specification-based: